banner

 {

-// sigaction is a signal
+// sigaction is for signals

 struct sigaction action = {.sa_flags = SA_RESTART};